slackhq/tiny-thumb/README.md

 ## High Level Tiny Thumb Generation Algorithim
 - Convert the image to a jpeg.
-- Scale it down.
-- Reduce its 'quality' using predetermined, hardcoded parameters.
+- Downsample by scaling down and using predetermined JPEG quality parameters.
 - Strip the JPEG header up to and including part of the 'start of scan' marker.

 ## Program Output and Reconstitution Algorithim